 Want to get really toasty?
 Consider an electric blanket.
 They don’t cost much and you might find that you can even turn down your thermostat a degree or two at night without noticing.

-- Add some humidity: Humid air feels warmer than dry air, and it’s better for you, too.
-Central heating can dry your air out, with many negative consequences including:
+Humid air feels warmer than dry air, and it’s better for you, too.
+Central heating can dry your air out.
+Dry air has many negative consequences including:

-- Dry air makes it harder to get over a cold.
+- Making it harder to get over a cold.

-- Dry air dries out the glue on your furniture and makes it fall apart more easily.
+- Drying out the glue on your furniture and making it fall apart more easily.

-- Dry air hurts your skin, already damaged by cold winter air, chafing, and chapped lips and hands.
+- Drying out your skin – already damaged by cold winter air – causing chafing, and chapped lips and hands.

-- Dry air compromises your immune system, making you more susceptible to illness.
+- Compromising your immune system, making you more susceptible to illness.

 How can you combat dry air and make your apartment more comfortable?
 Purchase an inexpensive humidifier and keep it running each night.
 Open the bathroom door and let the steam from your shower fill the apartment.
-Even keep a pot of water boiling on the stove to get some moisture into the air.
 You’ll feel warmer, and healthier.